samfcmc/fenixedu-python-sdk/README.md

 * '[x]' - Optional parameters

-* All endpoint in FenixEdu API have a method in this sdk
+* All endpoint in FenixEdu API have a method in this SDK

-* Mapping between FenixAPISingleton api methods and original api endpoints
+* Mapping between FenixAPISingleton api methods and original API endpoints

 * API endpoint -> SDK FenixAPISingleton Methods